IBM/BluePic/README.md

 - `projectId` - The project ID for your Object Storage instance.
 - `region` - Optionally, you can set the region for Object Storage to save your data in, either `london` for London or `dallas` for Dallas.
 If not set, region defaults to `dallas`.

-You can obtain the above credentials by accessing your application's page on Bluemix and clicking on the `Show Credentials` twisty found on your Object Storage instance.
+You can obtain the above credentials by accessing your application's page on IBM Cloud and clicking on the `Show Credentials` twisty found on your Object Storage instance.
 Once you have these credentials,  navigate to the `./Cloud-Scripts/Object-Storage/` directory in the BluePic repo and execute the `populator.sh` script as shown below:

 ```bash
 ./populator.sh --userId=<object storage userId> --password=<object storage password> --projectId=<object storage projectId> --region=<object storage region>